RNCryptor/rncryptor-hs/README.md

 # Current Supported Versions
 * V3 - [Spec](https://github.com/RNCryptor/RNCryptor-Spec/blob/master/RNCryptor-Spec-v3.md)

+# Requirements

+The library uses by default a fast C layer to compute the PBKDF2, but that requires the presence of the OpenSSL libraries on the target system.
+In case this is a too rigid requirement, you can switch back to a pure (slower) Haskell implementation by turning off the `fastpbkdf2` cabal flag.

 # TODO
 - [ ] Key-based      test vectors
 - [ ] Key-derivation test vectors